A novel statistical approach to analyze image classification: Classification with convolutional neural networks

-The extension of the matrix $\bX$ to $\bX'$ is a form of zero padding and ensures the same in-plane dimension after performing convolution \cite{H19}.
-The pooling layer is typically applied to the feature map.
-Special kinds of pooling are max- or average pooling.
-While max-pooling extracts the maximum value from all patches of the feature map, average-pooling takes the average over each patch of the feature map.
-In this work we consider CNNs with global max-pooling in the sense that the max-pooling extracts from every feature map $\sigma([\bold{W}] \star \bX)$ the largest absolute value.
-Since each convolutional layer is usually followed by a pooling layer, we say that the CNN has \textit{one} hidden layer, if one convolutional and one pooling layer are applied consecutively.
-The feature map after global max-pooling is then given by the value
+This extension of the matrix $\bX$ to $\bX'$ is a form of zero padding, which ensures that the in-plane dimension of the input remains equal after convolution \cite{H19}.
+A pooling layer is typically applied to the feature map.
+While max-pooling extracts the maximum value from each patch of the feature map, average-pooling computes the average over each patch.
+In this work we consider CNNs with \textit{global} max-pooling in the sense that the max-pooling extracts from every feature map $\sigma([ \mathbf{W}] \star \bX)$ the largest absolute value.
+The feature map after global max-pooling is then given by